2021 France Young Talent Award

 Physics and Chemistry

-Laëtitia Baringthon - Increasing the computational capabilities of computers
+Laëtitia Baringthon – Increasing computer processing power

-Nour Skaf -Developing instrumental tools for observing exoplanets
+Nour Skaf – Developing instrumental tools for observing exoplanets

 Mathematics and Computer Science